usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/12311/readme.txt

 GetDocuments for LeafClass

+Test the GetDocuments Stored Query against the Responding Gateway.

-This test is dependent on test submitted by test 12318.
+This test is dependent on test data submitted by test 12318.